irytck/website/README.md

 Updates made on main in GitHub before rebase

 ## Project Purpose
-This file is just readme file.
+The purpose of this file is to provide examples on how to use Git and GitHub together